Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>
 <br>

+VI.
 Now join the results back to the original to assess model performance!

 <br>
 <br>